Mactan Shrine: Future monument and museum

-The Lapu-Lapu Memorial Shrine and Museum is a proposed structure to built inside the Mactan Shrine.
+The Lapu-Lapu Memorial Shrine and Museum is a proposed structure to be built inside the Mactan Shrine.
 The structure will be built on the shore adjacent to the Mactan Shrine.
 A new Lapu-Lapu monument will be built inside the structure with the winning entry of a design competition to be used a basis for the monument's design.
 The existing Lapu-Lapu statue will be kept intact.
 The groundbreaking is scheduled to take place on April 27, 2021.